Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 How Is a Router Different Than a Modem?

-Since modern modems often come equipped with a built-in router, the distinction between the two types of hardware is often blurred.
+Since modern modems often come equipped with a built-in router, the distinction between modems and routers is often blurred.
 But those who remember the early days of the internet know that they have distinct functions.

 You need your modem to connect to the internet via your ISP, while you need a router to connect multiple devices in a network—including your modem.
 Therefore, the router allows your modem and multiple devices to transfer data from one location to another.
 The modem is the conduit that sends data to and from the internet.